 For too long, our chief Executives have behaved as if "they will not face prosecution" if they follow the opinions of the Office of Legal Counsel.
 That assumption has no constitutional basis.
 The power to enact law belongs to Congress and the power to interpret law belongs to the Supreme Court.
 The opinions of the OLC may be privileged as attorney-client communication, but they cannot be authoritative; they are merely opinions.
 It is the job of our Executive to take care that these laws--not the internal, secret memoranda of the Department of Justice--be faithfully executed.

-won its fight to keep secret a memo that outlines the supposed legal authority for the Federal Bureau of Investigation to collect Americans’ telephone and financial records without a subpoena or court order.When President Obama took office in 2009, he promised an “unprecedented level of openness in government.”
+In the latest reminder that the Obama administration has failed to live up to that promise, the Justice Department last weekwon its fightto keep secret a memo that outlines the supposed legal authority for the Federal Bureau of Investigation to collect Americans’ telephone and financial records without a subpoena or court order.When President Obama took office in 2009, he promised an “unprecedented level of openness in government.”
 In amemo issued the day after his inauguration, he wrote, “The government should not keep information confidential merely because public officials might be embarrassed by disclosure, because errors and failures might be revealed, or because of speculative or abstract fears.”

-Last Friday, a unanimous panel of the United States Court of Appeals for the District of Columbia Circuit ruled that the memo could be kept secret from the public because it was the product of internal agency deliberations and had not been formally adopted as department policy.
+Last Friday, a unanimous panel of the United States Court of Appeals for the District of Columbia Circuitruledthat the memo could be kept secret from the public because it was the product of internal agency deliberations and had not been formally adopted as department policy.
 (The F.B.I. has said it no longer uses exigent letters.)The memo, issued in 2010 by the department’s Office of Legal Counsel, approved of the bureau’s use of what are known as exigent letters to obtain phone records without any legal process, and in the absence of any emergency.
 From 2003 to 2006, the bureau used these letters to obtain phone records for more than 3,500 accounts.

 Withholding the opinions of the Office of Legal Counsel, which provides legal advice to the president and executive agencies, is deeply troubling.
 The office’s advice often serves as the final word on what the executive branch may legally do, and those who follow that advice are virtually assured that they will not face prosecution.